orbitalquark/textadept/doc/08_Preferences.md

     _M.textadept = require 'textadept'
     _M.foo = require 'foo'

+Language-specific modules are loaded automatically by Textadept when a source file of that language is opened.
+No additional action is required after installing the module.

 ### Key Bindings

 For simple changes to key bindings, `~/.textadept/init.lua` is a good place to